sabeer-k-s/Bank-Marketing-Prediction/README.md

    ```
    pip install -r requirements.txt
    ```
-4. **Explore Notebooks**: Explore the Jupyter notebook provided in the repository to understand the data analysis and machine learning model implementation.
+4. **Explore Notebooks**: Explore the colab notebook provided in the repository to understand the data analysis and machine learning model implementation.

 ## License
 This project is licensed under the [MIT License](LICENSE), allowing for modification and distribution under certain conditions.